LincolnBartlett/openmic/README.md

 # OPEN MIC SOURCE
-##### The open source way to find an open mic.
+##### The open source way to open mic.
----

 ### Concept
 An application that allows users to find open mics near them.

 ### Features
+A map with the location of open mics near the user.
+The user can search for mics based on multiple parameters such as location, time, day of the week, type of mic (comedy, music, mixed etc.) or rating.

-Accounts will have different privilege levels depending on a user's relationship to a venue/open mic.
+User accounts will have different privilege levels depending on a user's relationship to a venue/open mic.
 The three tiers are from top to bottom: owner, host, performer.

 #### All users can:
 - Search for open mics